isomerpages/moe-concordpri/_departments/PE & Aesthetics.md

 <p style="text-align:justify">Various platforms are provided to provide students the opportunity to hone their art and music skills through our music and art curriculum, modular programmes and school events.

 <p style="text-align:justify">By the end of Primary 6, students will be able to appreciate arts from the Singapore and regional culture, experienced a range of instruments (pitched and unpitched), can perform on the main melodic instrument with good tone and expression, and also possess the ability to create artworks using a variety of mediums and present their art and share their ideas and inspirations with audience via exhibitions and publications.

+<p style="text-align:justify">You can also find more updates on our art and music programmes, including a photo gallery in our uniquely ARTpression Blog.
+Click <a href="https://sites.google.com/moe.edu.sg/artspressionblog/art-weekly-updateshere">here</a> to access the blog.
+<br><br>
 <h2>Key Programmes and Highlights</h2>

 <img src="/images/pea1.png" style="width:80%">